Battle of Lauffeld: Battle

 By taking troops from other areas, Saxe was able to assemble a field army of 120,000 men for the 1747 campaign.
 The defeat of the Jacobite Rising allowed Cumberland to transfer troops back to Flanders, and prepare an offensive.
 He hoped to capture Antwerp in February, but bad weather, lack of transport, and war weariness meant the Allies were not ready to take the field until early May.
 During this delay, Contades captured Fort Liefkenhock, making Antwerp too strong to attack.
 Simultaneously, Löwendahl seized Sas van Gent, IJzenijke and Eekels, threatening Cumberland's supply lines with Maastricht.
 The latter inspired an Orangist Coup in Zeeland, which eventually led to William IV being appointed first hereditary Stadtholder of all seven Dutch provinces.

 To protect Maastricht, Cumberland sent von Daun to secure Tongeren, then held by Clermont-Tonnerre.
 The Allied cavalry under Ligonier were ordered to occupy the Tongeren-Maastricht road, which ran along a ridge parallel to the river Meuse.
 Finding the French already in possession, they halted for the night, with the infantry billeted in the villages of Vlytingen and Lauffeld.
 As at Rocoux, the Austrians were on the right, holding the villages of Grote and Kleine Spouwen, which are now part of the Belgian town of Bilzen.
 A steep ravine immediately in front protected them from a direct assault.
-The centre was held the Dutch States Army under the Prince Waldeck, while the left wing, placed around the village of Lauffeld, consisted of British, Hanoverian, and Hessian troops.
+The centre was held by the Dutch States Army under the Prince Waldeck, while the left wing, placed around the village of Lauffeld, consisted of British, Hanoverian, and Hessian troops.